tushar-sharma/tushar-sharma.github.io/_posts/2014-02-08-idea-of-god.md

 </p>

 <p>
 Opposite to my building was a roof of another building.
 Out of nowhere leapt a nomadic cat onto the roof.
 She wandered around occasionally licking her paws.
 She caught the sight of me and stood still.
 Seeing her motionless aroused my curiosity.
 As I receded my eyes I saw a sheet of cloth hung on another roof.
-A moment passed and a gust of wind left the cat motionless and the cloth fluttered.
+A moment passed and a gust of wind left the cat still and the cloth fluttered.
 And another moment later, came a lady who took the cloth away.
 And the cat also escaped into oblivion.
 </p>

 <p>
 It dawned to me that the roof resembled a portrait.
 A portrait with different strokes of colors.
 A moment ago it had a tinge of a cat and the cloth.
 But soon the brush of life wiped them off.
-I wondered if Life per se was one giant portrait with each one of us resembling different strokes of colors only to eventually swept away by the current of time.
+I wondered if Life per se was one giant portrait with each one of us resembling different strokes of colors only to be eventually swept away by the current of time.
 </p>
 </div>